Carlos Villagrán

 Carlos Villagrán Eslava (born 12 January 1944) is a Mexican actor, comedian, and former journalist best known for playing Kiko in the Televisa sitcom El Chavo del Ocho.

 Life and career

+Early life

 Villagrán started off as a photographer for the Mexico City newspaper El Heraldo, with this position leading him to become friends with screenwriter and future co-star Rubén Aguirre.
 Aguirre had been hired by Chespirito (Roberto Gómez Bolaños) to play the role of Professor Jirafales in the then upcoming El Chavo del Ocho television series for Televisa.
 Aguirre held a party for family and friends at his house to celebrate, and Villagrán impressed him after expanding his cheeks out of proportion during one of the party's comic steps.
 As a matter of a fact, that movement would later become a trademark of the character he'd play in El Chavo.